QUT-Digital-Observatory/youte/docs/index.md

 ## Data governance considerations

 Activities involving data collected from YouTube Data API (e.g. collecting, analysing, storing, sharing, and archiving) should be in accordance with [YouTube API Terms of Service](https://developers.google.com/youtube/terms/api-services-terms-of-service) and [Developer Policies](https://developers.google.com/youtube/terms/developer-policies).

 At the same time, it is best-practice data governance to consider data implications that might arise from using YouTube data.
 Refer to [this guide](https://www.digitalobservatory.net.au/data-governance-guide/) for a high-level list of data governance considerations.

 ## Other tools

 Google provides client libraries to interact with their APIs, including YouTube Data API: [https://developers.google.com/youtube/v3/libraries](https://developers.google.com/youtube/v3/libraries).
 The libraries are available in a number of programming languages such as Java, Python, and JavaScript.

+## Feedback is welcome!

+`youte` is still in its infancy, and we are working to improve and expand its capabilities.
+Let us know your feedback or suggestions by creating GitHub issues or emailing us at [digitalobservatory@qut.edu.au](mailto:digitalobservatory@qut.edu.au).